Eugène de Beauharnais

-Eugène Rose de Beauharnais ([øʒɛn d(ə) boaʁnɛ]; 3 September 1781 – 21 February 1824) was a French nobleman, statesman, and military commander who served during the French Revolutionary Wars and the Napoleonic Wars.
+Eugène Rose de Beauharnais ([øʒɛn d(ə) boaʁnɛ]; 3 September 1781 – 21 February 1824) was a French statesman and military officer who served in the French Revolutionary and Napoleonic Wars.
 Through the second marriage of his mother, Joséphine de Beauharnais, he was the stepson of Napoleon Bonaparte.
 Under the French Empire, he also became Napoleon's adopted son (but not the heir to the imperial throne).
-He commanded the Army of Italy during the Napoleonic Wars and was Viceroy of the Kingdom of Italy under his stepfather.
+He was Viceroy of the Kingdom of Italy under his stepfather, from 1805 to 1814, and commanded the Army of Italy during the Napoleonic Wars.
 Historians consider him one of Napoleon's most able relatives.